BitsumIO/sumcoin/README.md

 #To view komodod output:
 tail -f ~/.komodo/debug.log
-#To view VRSC output:
+#To view SUM output:
-tail -f ~/.komodo/VRSC/debug.log
+tail -f ~/.komodo/SUM/debug.log
 Note that this directory is correct for Linux, not Mac or Windows
 #To view all command
 ./src/komodo-cli help